SergeyIvanov87/Code-Metric-Visualizer-Platform/common/images/streaming_test_aggregator/log_event_aggregator/README.md

 for a capture use the capture ID as their Kafka key, preserving order within a partition so `capture_complete` follows its connection logs.

+Decoded chunks are accumulated in a process-wide bounded buffer before being written sequentially to private spool files. `KAFKA_CHUNK_BUFFER_BYTES` controls the threshold and defaults to 4 MiB.
+This batches multiple Kafka chunks into each write without retaining an entire potentially large capture in memory; completed logs are still atomically renamed into visibility.

 Broker metadata readiness is retried for `KAFKA_STARTUP_TIMEOUT_SECONDS`; container startup does not rely solely on the broker container health status.

 While consuming, broker/network errors returned by `poll()` and exceptions from